limcuili/acebook-Team-and-a-half/README.md

 [MVP]
 As a user of the web,
 So that I can enjoy Acebook,
-I would like be able to sign up.
+I would like to be able to sign up.
 ```
 :white_check_mark: